-As of March 2013, twenty-four Maine waterways (encompassing forty-six distinct waterbodies) are known to be infested with invasive aquatic plants.
+As of January 2019, thirty-one lakes and ponds, and fourteen stream and river segments are known to be infested with invasive aquatic plants.
 Variable water-milfoil is still the most widespread of the known invasive aquatic plants in Maine.
-Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, European naiad and hydrilla.
+Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, European naiad, European frogbit and hydrilla.

 |Invasive Aquatic Plants Known to be in Maine|

 Variable water-milfoil infestation in the Songo River at Sebago Lake State Park